Azure/azure-iot-device-ecosystem/kits/getstarted/p-nucleo-azure1.md

 Messages received by STM32 [NUCLEO-F476RG][lnk-nucleo-l4] are printed over serial terminal interface once received.
 Some cloud-to-device messages are also interpreted by the application:
 -   Pause : pause the application
 -   Play : restart the application after a pause
 -   LedOn/LedOff : turn on/off LED2 onboard Nucleo
--		LedBlink : LED2 onboard Nucleo will blink for each message transmitted.
+-   LedBlink : LED2 onboard Nucleo will blink for each message transmitted

 See [Manage IoT Hub][lnk-manage-iot-hub] to learn more on how to send cloud-to-device messages from IoT Hub.